 1/2 a bottle of vanilla porter

 For a vegan version, substitute vanilla bean coconut or almond ice cream.
-When substituting cow's milk ice cream, look for a high quality brand with only natural ingredients (no HFCS or weird chemicals) like Haagen Dazs Five or Breyer's.
-If you can't find Breckenridge's Vanilla Porter at your local liquor store, substitute another vanilla porter or stout.
+No matter what you use, look for a high quality brand with only natural ingredients (no HFCS or weird chemicals).
+Or better yet, make it at home.

 - Be careful about adding too much bourbon.
 It'll easily overpower the vanilla porter and you want to taste that!